raceintospace/raceintospace/doc/manual/manual.md

 #### Hardware Efficiency

 This will open to the Efficiency screen, which gives the success ratios of your various hardware programs.
-If you click on the flag in the top left you will be taken to the Prestige Points screen, which shows the prestige points gained by each hardware program.
+If you click on the flag in the top left you will be taken to the Prestige Points screen, which shows the prestige points gained by each hardware type.
 In practice, these screens aren't used much because they offer little to affect a player's decisions, though they do make an impressive-looking display.

 #### Astronaut/Cosmonaut History

 This shows detailed information about each of your spacepeople.
-You can see their name and picture, what Group they were recruited in, how long they've been with you, their skills and location, and their mission history.
+You can see their name and picture, what Group they were recruited from, how long they've been with you, their skills and location, and their mission history.

 Someone who has flown at least once will show a pair of astronaut wings under their picture.
 If they have accomplished a mission milestone or flown at least four space flights, you will also see a medal displayed.